activeloopai/snark-doc/README.md

 ```
 tensorflow pod has TF version 1.8.0 with cuda 9 , cudnn 7 in python3 and keras frontend. -g 2 means 2 GPUs.
 You will directly login to your pod.
 You will have sudo access with password admin.
 We use key-based ssh authentication and block password login to your pod so no need to worry about the weak password.

-Other available pod types:
+Our available pod types:
+ - **tensorflow/keras**: tensorflow version 1.8.0 with cuda 9, cudnn 7 in python3.
+Keras is installed in the pod.
- - **pytorch**: pytorch version 0.4.0 with cuda 9, cudnn 7 in python 3.
+ - **pytorch/caffe**: pytorch version 0.4.0 with cuda 9, cudnn 7 in python 3.
 Caffe2 is also installed in the pod
  - **mxnet**: mxnet version 1.0.0 with cuda 9, cudnn 7 in python 3.
  - **theano**: theano version 0.8.2 with cuda 8, cudnn 5 in python 3
  - **caffe** : caffe version 1.0 with cuda 8, cudnn 6 in python 3